RattleyCooper/framecounter/README.md

 Deterministic frame-based scheduling for games, AI, and simulations.

-*FrameCounter is a tiny, fast, deterministic scheduler for running closures every N frames or after N frames, with reactive scheduling conditions.*
+FrameCounter is a tiny, fast, deterministic scheduler for running closures every `N` frames or after `N` frames, with *reactive scheduling conditions* that execute code when conditions are met.

 It gives you: